MicrosoftDocs/azure-dev-docs/articles/ux-beta/python-postgresql-webapp/python-postgresql-webapp.md

 ## 7 - Migrate app database

 With the code deployed and the database in place, the app is almost ready to use.
-The only piece that remains is to establish the necessary schema in the database itself.
-You do this by "migrating" the data models in the Django app to the database.
+The only piece that remains is to establish the necessary schema in the database.

 **Step 1.** Create SSH session and connect to web app server.